Live event production

 23:54 (9 videos, 7 Quizzes)

-Connect all the concepts you’ve learned about electricity fundamentals and connectors and see how electricity is distributed through Power Distros (PDs).
+Connect all the concepts you’ve learned about electricity fundamentals and connectors to see how electricity is distributed through Power Distros (PDs).
 Plus, go through some examples of both Audio and Lighting Distros.

 + 7. Tools